NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

 ValueSets with the $expand operation are documented at https://hl7.org/fhir/R5/valueset-operation-expand.html.
 Definitions using filter operators are documented at https://hl7.org/fhir/R5/valueset-filter-operator.html.

+NOTE: Most of the functionality will work for R4 as it does for R5.
+Exceptions are noted below.

 ## ValueSet expand with parameter and filter operations

 Supported ValueSet $expand parameters are: